Life (a Foundation)

 Then, for those individuals who believe in an afterlife, I need to point out that there really is no definitive proof about its form or whether it even exists or not.
 A given person’s religion may claim to have an answer about the afterlife, but there are many different religions and many different ideas about an afterlife.
 The only real way to find out if there is an afterlife would be to die and then see what, if any, afterlife exists.

-If an afterlife does exist, then what we do in life may play a big part in what happens in our afterlives.
+If an afterlife does exist, then what we do in our lives may play a big part in what happens in our afterlives.
 This means that there may be things that we should do in our lives to be prepared for our afterlife.
 Of course, whether an afterlife exists or not, the things that we would do to prepare for it may just make our lives better.
-Therefore, once again, we can see that we are still far better off living our lives as if life had meaning rather than living them as if they did not.
+Therefore, once again, we can see that we are still far better off living our lives as if our lives did have meaning rather than living them as if they did not.

-All in all, based on what we know and not on just what some individuals believe based on their faith, there may be only one underlying fact about life that we can truly be certain of.
-That is that life is all based on its genetic code.
+All in all, based on what we know and not based on what we believe based on our religious faiths, there may be only one underlying fact about life that we can truly be certain of.
+That is that life is all about its genetic code.
 This is true whether we talk about a complex multi-celled organism, a single celled organism or even a simple virus.
 Life, as we know it, could not exist without its genes.
-In its most basic form, life could be seen as nothing more than a system that provides the means for its genetic code to survive.
+In its most basic form, life could be seen as nothing more than a system that provides the means for the survival of its genetic code.

 For life to survive, it really does not matter where it came from, what greater meaning we may give it, or, for the most part, what happens to any given individual living organism.
 What seems to matter is that enough members of a species survive and reproduce so that its genetic code is passed from one generation to the next.
 Therefore, to survive, a given species must have a genetic code with enough similarities for it to be able to reproduce and to create new members of its species.